-The FortiAuthenticator RADIUS server is already configured and running with default values.
-Each user account on FortiAuthenticator has an option to authenticate the user using the RADIUS database.
+The FortiAuthenticator RADIUS AAA (authentication, authorization, and account) server is already configured and running with default values.
+Each user account on FortiAuthenticator has an option to allow authentication using the RADIUS database.

-Every time there is a change to the list of RADIUS authentication clients, two log messages are generated: one for the client change, and one to state that the RADIUS server was restarted to apply the change.
+When changes are made to RADIUS authentication clients and policies, log messages are generated to confirm the admin configuration change, and to state that the RADIUS server was restarted to apply the change.

-FortiAuthenticator unit allows both RADIUS and remote authentication for RADIUS authentication client entries.
-If you want to use a remote server, you must configure it first so that you can be select it in the RADIUS authentication client configuration, see Remote authentication servers.
+FortiAuthenticator allows both RADIUS and remote authentication for RADIUS configurations.
+If you want to use a remote server, you must configure it first.
+See Remote authentication servers.
 You can configure the built-in LDAP server before or after creating client entries, see LDAP service.

 For VM appliances, the ratio for RADIUS clients is "number of max users / 3".

-The number of RADIUS profiles is "number of max users x 2", because each RADIUS client might need more than one profile.
+The number of RADIUS policies is "number of max users".

 See the Maximum values table included in the latest FortiAuthenticator Release Notes for more details.